tarunravi/vtuber-assistant/about_code/llm_websocket_integration.md

 ### Data Flow
 1. Frontend loads `app-config.json` to read `llm.backendWsUrl`.
 2. `ChatPanel` connects to the WebSocket and sends `{ "prompt": string }`.
+3. Backend appends the user message to per-connection conversation history.
-3. Backend calls Ollama `/api/generate` with `stream: true` and forwards each token to the client.
+4. Backend calls Ollama `/api/generate` with `stream: true`, including recent conversation context in the prompt.
+5. Backend forwards each token to the client as streaming chunks.
-4. Frontend appends streamed chunks to the last assistant message until an `end` event is received.
+6. Frontend appends streamed chunks to the last assistant message until an `end` event is received.
+7. Backend stores the complete assistant response in conversation history for future context.

 ### WebSocket Protocol
 - Client → Server: raw text or `{ "prompt": string }`.